 Best Budget Multi-Room System

 When it comes to price, the Sonos is certainly outside of a lot of people’s budgets.
 Even if you have the money to drop on the Sonos, you might be curious if your cash is better put into another system.
-While there is no denying the Sonos’ quality, you can get a fairly robust and usable system for a cheaper price.
+While there is no denying the quality of the Sonos, for a cheaper price, you can get a fairly robust and usable system.